 - Links to full-text PDFs or to full-text ordering options

 2. Library Catalogs

-- All of the circulating physical collections, including books, videos (videocassette and DVD) CDs, government publications, and children's literature;
+- All of the circulating physical collections, including books, videos (videocassette and DVD) CDs, government publications, reports, and children's literature;

 - Subscribed journals, print and electronic (with dates and issues available)

 - Assigned course readings that instructors have placed on reserve, including personal copies

 - Northeastern theses and dissertations;

 - Archival finding aids describing historic items in the University Archives and Special Collections;

 - Links to electronic materials such as e-books, streaming audio and video titles, online data files and reports, and subscribed e-journal titles